From “Helping Children Cope With Disaster.” developed by the American Red Cross and other sources, with important links near the bottom of the page.

 how to turn on the wind-up or battery powered radio for emergency information (mark the location of the emergency station on the dial).

-Regularly update your child’s school with current health status info, emergency contact info and info as to who is authorised to pick them up
+Regularly update your child’s school with current health status info, emergency contact info and info as to who is authorized to pick them up

 Fill out one of these for each family member and keep one copy at home and a copy with you (maybe in the glove compartment?): emergency information form